belmonrj/LocalToGit/README.md

 5. **simple_particle.C** uses Pythia and ROOT to output a simulated particle collision, and histograms of its angular distibution, basic particle count, and some other useful statistics.

+6. **TFileOneReader.C** is a TFile opener for the output of the cumulants from the simple_particle.C script.

 ~~Things we should Nuke~~ Out of Date Code(Rest in Pieces):